 Yes, this category does include things like seashells, sailboats, sea creatures, and seascapes.
 However, I recommend heavy editing, unless you’re going for a “glam” look.
 When I design a coastal themed space, I take into consideration the client’s personal style and desires… and then I usually edit.
 Coco Chanel once suggested that you should remove one accessory before you walk out the door.
 That’s what you need to do with your nautical and aquatic themes if you want to avoid your home looking like Grandma’s 1980’s beach condo’s – a collection of Miami Vice colored aquatic tchotchkes amid a sea of rattan furniture.

 What I’m talking about is using nautical and aquatic elements tastefully and in amounts that match the design style you’re trying to achieve.
 I suggest using subtlety when possible for most coastal styles.
 At max you will want a repetition no more than 3-5 nautical or aquatic elements.
 This is especially true for “in-your-face” elements like the aforementioned sailboats, seagulls, sea creatures, and seascapes.

 There is some overlap between this category and the previous, but they are pretty distinct.
 It’s also hard to reach overkill when it comes to the natural elements category.
 The difference is in the types of fibers you’re going to use throughout your space.
 Some great suggestions are grasscloth, seagrass, sisal, jute, rope, rattan, bamboo, and linen.
 All of these have some association with the coast, but even when used liberally, they create a harmonious look.
-From glam to loft, formal to casual, you can use any of these elements in any of the coastal styles.
+From glam to loft, formal to casual, you can use any of these elements in any coastal style.